mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Instrument View:
   - Long term: macOS is dropping OpenGL support.
 Need to consider what we do with our OpenGL code.
                Some package with a wrapper to transform to platform-specific apis.
+* Documentation:
+  - A task to improve speed of documentation build.
+Consider developer switches to cut out a lot of plot manipulation etc.